 The Fund offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets.

 12. Investment Expenses

-2018 2017

-\$000 \$000

-Investment expenses 36 20
+2019 \$000 2018 \$000 Investment expenses 46 36

-36 20

 Investment expenses comprise fees paid to Funds SA.
-Funds SA advises the amount applicable to the Scheme based on the Scheme's investment.
-Current year investment expenses increased due to higher total investments and investment performance for the financial year.
+Funds SA advises the amount applicable to the Fund based on the Fund's investment.

 13. Administration Expenses